Advanced Oxidation Process for Swimming Pools

 Effectiveness

-Advanced oxidation process for swimming pools is more effective than chlorine in removing a broader range of contaminants.
+The advanced oxidation process for swimming pools is more effective than chlorine in removing a broader range of contaminants.
 While chlorine is excellent at killing bacteria and viruses, AOP goes further by breaking down organic and inorganic pollutants that chlorine may not fully address.

 Health and Safety